 (Photograph below) Removal of the microphone cover exposes the Philips screw that holds the lamp pod to the header. (red arrow) The mirror bracket screw, held captive by the mirror bracket, is identified by the green arrow.

 Support the mirror so it does not hang by the wires and using a Philips screwdriver remove the screw holding the interior light pod.

-Remove the microphone (red arrow) from the lamp pod by turning it sideways and pushing it through the hole in the lamp pod.
+(Photograph below) Remove the microphone (red arrow) from the lamp pod by turning it sideways and pushing it through the hole in the lamp pod.
 Blue arrow shows female mirror wire connection.

 Closer examination of the BlendMount bracket shows the end that clamps to the mirror stem (blue arrow) height adjustment (red arrow) and the part that bolts to the Valentine One radar detector (green arrow),

 There is no access to the screws (red arrows photograph below) that tightens the bracket to the mirror stem.
 To install on the mirror stem the bracket has to be taken apart.

 Loosen the install screw (red arrow) and fit the bracket around the mirror stem and tighten.
 Note that this is also the horizontal adjustment for the radar detector.
 (Photographs below)

 Attach height adjusting bracket to mirror stem attachment (red arrow photograph below).

 Remove suction cups from detector bracket and attach detector carrying bracket (red arrow) to height adjustment of mirror mount.
 (Photographs below)

 Install tilt adjusting screw (red arrow) to the mirror stem bracket. (photograph below)